bikeholik/strava-cli/README.md

 ## Web version

-Test application built with react using jhipster is available at http://104.199.78.132/
+Test application built with react using jhipster is deployed in test kubernetes cluster in google cloud platform at https://strava-cli.dodekstudio.com/